 The present work has highlighted the power of dimensional arguments, which were here applied to the case of the Hall cascade without helicity, where the magnetic field is naturally represented as a quantity with units of a magnetic diffusivity.
-The magnetic helicity density has units of $\rm m^5~s^{-2}$ and the Hosking integral has units of $\rm m^{13}s^{-4}$, which yields q=4/13, $\beta=3/2$ and p=10/13.
-Comparing with standard MHD, where the magnetic field has units of $\rm m~s^{-1}$, our exponents p and q are now smaller, but β is still the same in both cases; see table 2 for a comparison between Hall cascade and MHD.
+The magnetic helicity density has units of m5 s-2 and the Hosking integral has units of m13 s-4, which yields q = 4/13, $\beta = 3/2$, and p = 10/13.
+Comparing with standard MHD, where the magnetic field has units of m s-1, our exponents p and q are now smaller, but β is still the same in both cases; see Table 2 for a comparison between Hall cascade and MHD.
 The empirically determined value of β is somewhat larger, but this can be explained by finite scale separation and small Lundquist numbers.

 The decay properties of the Hall cascade are important in understanding resistive heating in neutron stars while producing at the same time larger scale magnetic fields at a certain speed through inverse cascading (B20).
-Such simulations have already been done in a spherical geometry (Gourgouliatos et al. 2020), but the magnetic field in those simulations did not yet exhibit clear forward or inverse cascading.
+Such simulations have already been done in spherical geometry (Gourgouliatos et al. 2020), but the magnetic field in those simulations did not yet exhibit clear forward or inverse cascading.
 This is presumably due to their initial magnetic field being strongly localized at intermediate length scales.
 Using an initial broken power law, as done here, would help producing the expected forward or inverse cascadings, but this may also require much larger resolution than what is currently possible.
-Similarly, of course, the values of n_e and η are depth dependent in real neutron stars, but the work of B20 showed that this did not affect the scaling behaviour of the magnetic decay.
+Similarly, of course, the values of n_e and η are depth dependent in real neutron stars, but the work of B20 showed that this did not affect the scaling behavior of the magnetic decay.
 Therefore, the importance of the Hosking integral may well carry over to real neutron stars.

-The possible role of reconnection in the Hall cascade remains an open question.
-In the case of MHD, reconnection has been discussed extensively by Hosking & Schekochihin (2021), making reference to earlier work by Zhou et al. (2019), Zhou, Loureiro & Uzdensky (2020) and Bhat, Zhou & Loureiro (2021).
-Also, in the Hall cascade there is the possibility that the decay of \mathcal{E} could be slowed down in an intermediate range of values of the Lundquist number.
-As shown in Zhou et al. (2022), this could lead to a termination line in the pq diagrams that is different from the p=2(1-2q) self-similarity line discussed here.
-At the moment, however, there is no compelling evidence for deviations of the solutions from the self-similarity line.
+The possible role of reconnection in the Hall cascade remains still an open question.
+In the case of MHD, reconnection has been discussed extensively by Hosking & Schekochihin (2021), making reference to earlier work by Zhou et al. (2019, 2020) and Bhat et al. (2021).
+Also in the Hall cascade there is the possibility that the decay of \mathcal{E} could be slowed down in an intermediate range of values of the Lundquist number.
+As shown in Zhou et al. (2022), this could lead to a termination line in the pq diagrams that is different from the p = 2(1 - 2q) self-similarity line discussed here.
+At the moment, however, there is no compulsory evidence for deviations of the solutions from the self-similarity line.